jklust/gamdpy/README.md

 - fixed interactions (interactions known beforehand):
   - bonds (angles, dihedrals to be implemented)
   - planar interactions: smooth walls, gravity, electric fields, ...
-  - point interactions, e.g. tethering (to be implemented)
+  - point interactions, e.g., tethering (to be implemented)

-An interaction is responsible for keeping any internal datastructures up to date (in particular: class PairPotential is resposible for keeping its neighbor-list (class NbList up to date).
+An interaction is responsible for keeping any internal datastructures up to date (in particular: class PairPotential is responsible for keeping its neighbor-list (class NbList up to date).

 ### 4. Runtime actions
 Classes implementing actions on the configuration which are not related to the interactions or the integration of the equation of motion.